Dhracko/the-lambretta-circle-club/README.md

 ### - Burger dropdown menu

-* A burger style where a dropdown menu with 3 choices "Home", "about us", "contact".
+* A burger style where a dropdown menu with 3 choices "Home", "Gallery", "About Us".
 Links to be implemented in the future.

 ![](wireframes/dropdown-menu.png)